Discovering Turkeys Ancient Secrets / My Family Week in Antalya

 Going Back To Armas Beach Hotel

-I got 2 more taxis on this day.
-One to Armas Pemar Beach Hotel and one back.
-I managed to get the one back for about £18 and I think I paid more to get here.
+I got 2 more taxis on this day which were tricky to arrange and expensive.
+One to Armas Pemar Beach Hotel and one back to the Aroma Butik Hotel.
+I managed to get the one back for about £18 and I think the one I got here I paid more a bit more for.

 Having Dinner at The Palm Restaurant in Alanya